lepperm/Learning-Log/_posts/journal/2022/01/2022-01-30-clean-code-and-better-naming.md

 One change is that I will be removing my focus blocks for posts moving forward, as my blogs tend to be focused on a specific topic or project, and not the sort of daily changing routine that I originally created them to handle.

-I'm also going to be counting Silver is Gold time as "general" from here forward, until I get into more true development work with the site.
+I'm also going to be either not rolling up Silver is Gold time or counting it as "general" from here forward, until further notice.

 ## Time Summary